-Canon 7D II versus Canon T6i
+Canon 7D II vs T6i

 The Canon EOS 7D Mark II and the Canon EOS Rebel T6i (labelled Canon 750D in some countries) are two digital cameras that were announced, respectively, in September 2014 and February 2015.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 7D Mark II has a resolution of 20 megapixel, whereas the T6i provides 24 MP.
+The 7D Mark II has a resolution of 20 megapixels, whereas the T6i provides 24 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon T6i is notably smaller (20 percent) than the Canon 7D II.
 Moreover, the T6i is substantially lighter (39 percent) than the 7D Mark II.
 It is worth mentioning in this context that the 7D Mark II is splash and dust resistant, while the T6i does not feature any corresponding weather-sealing.